 Different ship types have varying speeds based on their design and purpose.
 Passenger ships, for example, are typically faster than cargo ships, which are optimized for capacity over speed.

-The largest ships in the world, like oil tankers and dry bulk carriers, are among the slowest, averaging around 12 knots.
+The largest cargo ships in the world, like dry bulk carriers, are among the slowest, averaging around 12 knots.
 On the other hand, cruise ships prioritize speed to adhere to strict schedules for their passengers.

 Future of High-Speed Ships